Azure/aad-pod-identity/README.md

 ### 6. Deployment and Validation

-For a pod to match an identity binding, it needs a [label] with the key `aadpodidbinding` whose value is that of the `Selector:` field in the `AzureIdentityBinding`.
+For a pod to match an identity binding, it needs a [label] with the key `aadpodidbinding` whose value is that of the `selector:` field in the `AzureIdentityBinding`.
 Deploy a pod that validates the functionality:

 ```bash
 cat << EOF | kubectl apply -f -